marcotoronto/rdm-test/content/07_data_dictionary.md

 * [EarthExploer USGS Landsat](https://www.usgs.gov/centers/eros/science/landsat-data-dictionary#data_category)
 * [Planetary Science Dictionary (NASA)](https://pds.nasa.gov/tools/dd-search/)

 As you can see, a data dictionary can be a simple table (spreadsheet or PDF) or a full-fledged web application.
-Some projects only need a one data dictionary that can be created and maintained by a single person while others will require a whole team to create and maintain it.
+Some projects only need one data dictionary that can be created and maintained by a single person while others will require a whole team to create and maintain it.

 ## Exercise 1